Nick Madrigal Preview, Player Props: Cubs vs. Tigers

 Nick Madrigal At The Plate

-- In 60.3% of his 63 games this season, Madrigal has picked up at least one hit.
-He's also had 13 multi-hit games.
+- In 65 games played this season, he has homered in just two of them.

-- In 63 games played this year, he has hit a homer in just two of them.
+- In 24.6% of his games this year, Madrigal has had at least one RBI.
+He's picked up more than one in 9.2%.

-- Madrigal has an RBI in 15 of 63 games this year, with multiple RBI in five of them.

-- He has scored in 22 games this season, with multiple runs five times.
+- He has scored in 23 of 65 games this season, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.